 In late 2020, the Company commenced it largest ever exploration program at the SMSZ.
-During 2021 the company completed 18,161 metres of drilling (air core, reverse circulation and core), 21,111 metres of auger drilling, 90.8-line kilometres of IP geophysical surveys, the collection of 7,703 soil samples and mapping/prospecting.
+During 2021 the company completed 21,051 metres of drilling (air core, reverse circulation and core), 21,111 metres of auger drilling, 90.8-line kilometres of IP geophysical surveys, the collection of 7,703 soil samples and mapping/prospecting.
 The goal of the program comprised drilling to advance known gold zones and soil, auger and IP surveys to identify new targets, with real-time follow-up with drill testing of newly developed targets.
-This program was competed by the end of July, 2021.
+The first phase of the program was competed by the end of July, 2021.